swellaby/generator-swell/README.md

 ## Running (temporarily until we publish to npm)
 We're assuming you already have Node.js and git installed, because let's be honest.. you should.

-If you don't have yeoman installed:
+If you don't have yeoman installed (you may need to use sudo):
 ```sh
 npm i -g yo
 ```